filips123/PWAsForFirefox/extension/README.md

 You can launch, edit and remove web apps, and create, edit and remove profiles, from the extension's browser action.
 Editing a web app will also automatically update its manifest and icons.
 You can also search web apps and profiles by their name.

-**Note:** It is not recommended to rename an existing web app because this can cause problems on some systems.

 ## Contributing

 Please make sure that your JS code is properly linted and formatted using `yarn lint` (to check the code) and `yarn fix` (to automatically apply some fixes).